-The applicants will be informed in writing of the Contracting Authority's decision concerning their application and, if rejected the reasons for the negative decision.
+If requested, the applicants will be informed in writing of the Contracting Authority's decision concerning their application and, if rejected the reasons for the negative decision.

-An applicant believing that it has been harmed by an error or irregularity during the award process may lodge a complaint within 10 days of receiving the rejection letter.
+An applicant believing that it has been harmed by an error or irregularity during the award process may lodge a complaint.